MaximeCaty/AL-LargeFile-Uploader-Addin/README.md

 ![enter image description here](https://github.com/MaximeCaty/AL-LargeFile-Uploader-Addin/blob/main/screenshot.png?raw=true)

-You may put the addin files (upload.css, upload.js, TOOChunkedFileUploader.ControlAddin) in your project under an Addin subfolder.
-They must be locate din the same folder.
+You may put the addin files (upload.css, upload.js, TOOChunkedFileUploader.ControlAddin.al) in your project under an Addin subfolder.
+They must be located in the same folder.

 ## Usage